jpfairbanks/resume/resume.md

     Research Engineer II, May 2016 - Present

     -   Conduct research into high performance data analysis software
+    -   Principal Investigator of NIJ grant
-    -   Technical lead of a multi-year strategic research initiative studying near real-time analysis of news articles and propaganda
+    -   Technical Task Lead of a multi-year strategic research initiative studying near real-time analysis of news articles and propaganda
-    -   Contributed to DARPA proposal for modeling and simulation of social processes
+    -   Technical Task Lead of multiple Office of Naval Research research programs
     -   Research advisor to several students in Graduate and Undergraduate programs
+    -   Teach professional education courses at GTPE on Data Analytics
     -   Projects:
+        -  Worked with Acoustics Engineers to develop a data management and analytics application for physical scientists and engineers.
+        -  Developed digital evidence submission application for National Institutes of Justice and Dekalb Co.
+PD using PKI and Blockchain technology.
         -  Developed a web application for personalized medicine at the hospital scale using Golang, Python, and PostgresDB deployed with Docker.
         -  Applied machine learning techniques to personalized medicine for predicting adverse patient outcomes presented in a real time Speech to Text physician facing web interface.
-        -  Technical lead for submission to NIJ crime prediction challenge.
+        -  Lead for submission to NIJ crime prediction challenge.
 Predicted crimes in Portland, OR using temporal and geographic features derived from crime statistics and GIS databases
+        -  Lead submission to Fake News Challenge yielding a top 10 performance at identifying fake news articles.
+        -  Devloped a web application for building predictive models in social science (DARPA NGSS)

 *   **Ionic Security** (Atlanta, GA)